cloosafm/darkly/02_sql_search_img/Ressources/Resolution.md

 ## Risk level/type
 OWASP top 10 :
 - A02:2021 – Cryptographic Failures
-	=>" Are deprecated hash functions such as MD5 or SHA1 in use [...] ?"
+	=> "Are deprecated hash functions such as MD5 or SHA1 in use [...] ?"
 - A03:2021 – Injection
 	=> "Hostile data is directly used or concatenated.
 The SQL or command contains the structure and malicious data in dynamic queries, commands, or stored procedures."
 	=> "User-supplied data is not validated, filtered, or sanitized by the application."